-The Spanish language and culture are rich in passionate language and ways to express affection.
+The Spanish language and culture are rich in passion and ways to express affection.
 But what’s the best way to tell someone “I love you” in Spanish?

 After all, in English, we tend to overuse the word “love”.
 We love this show, and we love that book.
-We love our parents, our kids and our spouse.
+We love our parents, our kids, and our spouses.
 We love our friends, we love our jobs.

 And even though all of those forms of “love” are different, they’re expressed with the same word: “love”.

 In Spanish, that’s not the case.
 There are many options for expressing your affection!

 In fact, it’s one of the things I like about Spanish that English is missing.
 You can concisely share your like, love or even enchantment in Spanish, using different expressions.